Death of Marion Barter: Inquest

 In August 2020, the NSW State Coroner announced its decision to hold an inquest into Barter's disappearance and suspected death.
 The inquest allows the court to compel witnesses to testify, to disclose all police records concerning her disappearance, and to gather information from other police agencies and organisations in Australia and other countries she may have visited or lived in.

 The inquest began in June 2021, before Coroner Teresa O'Sullivan with ten days of evidence from police officers and members of Barter's family.
 The inquest then sat for another ten days in February 2022 and three days in April 2022 to hear the evidence of a man called Ric Blum who says he had two brief affairs with Barter, first in the 1960s then again in 1997 very shortly before she disappeared, making him one of the last people to see her.
 The inquest also heard from former Queensland police officers working at the Missing Persons Bureau, staff of the Commonwealth Bank, Ric Blum's wife of 45 years, and two other women with whom Blum had extra-marital relationships in the 1990s.
 The inquest sat for one further day in October 2022 to hear the evidence of a Byron Bay bank employee who says they remembered serving Marion Barter in 1997.

 The 2022 sessions were streamed on the Coroner's Court of New South Wales' YouTube channel.
-The coroner was scheduled to hand down her verdict by 30 November 2022 but on 29 November it was announced that the Findings had been vacated.
-A statement from Courts Media quoted by The Lady Vanishes podcast in a special announcement said "There is no future date at this stage and it is postponed following further investigations.”
+The coroner was scheduled to hand down her verdict by 30 November 2022 but on 29 November it was announced that the findings had been vacated.
+A statement from Courts Media quoted by The Lady Vanishes podcast in a special announcement said "There is no future date at this stage and it is postponed following further investigations."

-On 20 March 2023 it was announced that the Coroner will consider another three days of hearings from 31 May 2023.
+The Coroner considered another three days of hearings from 31 May 2023 and later announced that she will deliver her findings on 28 February 2024 in Lidcombe.

+Coroner's Findings

+On 29 February 2024 the NSW State Coroner, Teresa O'Sullivan, announced that she has declared Marion Barter deceased.
+She established Barter's death as sometime after 15 October 1997, the day she was last seen.
+However the cause, place, and manner of her death could not be determined.

+The Coroner also announced that Ric Blum, Barter's former lover, "does indeed know more", but did not recommend charges against him.
+O'Sullivan recommended the New South Wales police commissioner ensure that the investigation of Barter's disappearance is referred to or remains within the state crime command's unsolved homicide team for further investigation.